 Do I have to have a CCW permit to carry a gun in my vehicle?
 NO. Nevada considers your vehicle an extension of your home and therefore secure in it.
 Except if carrying a long gun, shotgun or rifle, it must NOT have a round in the chamber.

 What states is my permit valid in?
-Currently Nevada Permits are valid in 24 states including Nevada: Alaska, Arizona, Arkansas, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New Mexico, North Carolina, Oklahoma, South Dakota, Tennessee, Texas, Utah, Vermont.
+Currently Nevada Permits are valid in 31 states which includes Nevada: Alabama, Alaska, Arizona, Arkansas, Florida, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, West Virginia, Wisconsin, Wyoming

 How long is your CCW Class?
 I'm mandated by Nevada to teach a minimum of 8 hours.
 My class is extensive and not a rubber stamp, cookie cutter class.
 I teach extensively about the law and the live fire is more than just qualifying.
 Qualifying doesn't teach you how to defend yourself in a deadly force encounter.
 Due to the many variables that go into teach proper handgun training the class may be little longer than 8 hours (most classes have been about 9 hours).